the-kido/cs-notes/content/OOP/OOP.md

 An object consists of
-* Instance variables.
-Ways to describe the object, i guess.
-These are "instance variables"
-	* int, double, strings, etc
-	* data structures can also be attributes
+* Instance variables
-	* They can also be other objects
+	* They can be any object (int, String, User, etc)
 * Methods
 	*  Things you can do with the object
 * Constructors